Lukeryan360/Lukeryan360/README.md

 - 🌱 I’m currently learning Python and R
 - 📫 How to reach me: lukeryan360@gmail.com or @mr.lukeryan on Instagram
 - 😄 Pronouns: he/they
-- ⚡ Fun fact: The cocktail, the "Manhattan", was named not after the Manhattan Club in which it was invented, rather after the area code, 212, matching the drink's ingredient ratio.
+- ⚡ Fun fact: If an electron were the size of a tennis ball, a penny would share the exact (within 1 km) diameter of Earth.